Icinga/icinga-doc/markdown/en/macros.md

 Note that the macro name is separated from the host or service identifier by a colon (:).
-For on-demand service macros, the service identifier consists of both a host name and a service description - these are separated by a colon (:) as well.
+For on-demand service macros, the service these are separated by a colon (:) as well.

 ![[Tip]](../images/tip.png)